radithottoli/qatarimputationserver/docs/gettingstarted.md

 ### Reference Panel

-Our servers offers genotype imputation from different reference panels.
+Our server offers genotype imputation from different reference panels.
 The most accurate and largest panel is **HRC (Version r1.1 2016)**.
 Please select one that fulfills your needs and supports the population of your input data:

 * Qatar Genome
 * 1000 Genomes Phase 3 (Version 5)